LazyEllis/curriculum/foundations/installations/installation_overview.md

 In the next few lessons, we will walk through these installation steps together:

 - Installing a supported operating system (OS).
-- Installing Google Chrome web browser.
+- Installing Google Chrome or Mozilla Firefox web browser.
 - Installing a code editor.
 - Creating an SSH key (a personal "password" that will identify you to GitHub, Heroku, and many other sites you'll be using).